OpenNebula/website/content/docs/quick_start/try_opennebula_with_minione/opennebula_evaluation_environment/_index.md

 <!--# Quick Start: OpenNebula Evaluation Environment [formerly Quick Start] -->

-The OpenNebula Evaluation environment is designed to help you deploy an OpenNebula environment for learning, developing or testing.
+This section is designed to help you deploy an OpenNebula environment for learning, developing or testing.
 By following a series of tutorials, you can progressively build infrastructure from an OpenNebula **Front-end** to provisioning an **Edge Cluster**, running a **Virtual Machine**, and finally deploying a **Kubernetes cluster**.

 All tutorials use OpenNebula’s **Sunstone** web UI, and most take under ten minutes to complete.
 The Quick Start is by far the fastest way to familiarize yourself with OpenNebula.

+{{% imgproc "/images/oneprovision-provider.png" %}}
+The Sunstone web UI.
+{{% /imgproc %}}

+The tutorials in this section were designed to be followed sequentially.
+To take full advantage of them and deploy the complete set of infrastructure, you will need to start at the first tutorial and continue in order.

+To begin, see the [Overview]({{% relref "overview" %}}) for your next steps.